Pelham Ballenger

-Pelham Ashby Ballenger (February 6, 1894 – December 8, 1948) was a Major League Baseball third baseman, for at least a week, with the Washington Senators in 1928.
+Pelham Ashby Ballenger (February 6, 1894 – December 8, 1948) was an American Major League Baseball third baseman, for at least a week, with the Washington Senators in 1928.
 He was a native of Gilreath's Mill, South Carolina, United States.

 He made his debut on May 7 and played his final game on May 12.
 In three games he was 1-for-9 (.111) and handled nine chances without making an error.

 Ballenger died in 1948 in Greenville County, South Carolina.